mdblandford/mdblandford.github.io/_posts/2018-04-12-is_oo_tictactoe_really_a_metaphor_for_life.markdown

 ---
 layout: post
-title:      "Is OO TicTacToe really a metaphor for life?"
+title:      "OO TicTacToe probably is a metaphor for life"
 date:       2018-04-12 10:11:04 -0400
 permalink:  is_oo_tictactoe_really_a_metaphor_for_life
 ---